20 Years Ago: Iron Maiden’s ‘Dance of Death’ Extends Reunion Buzz

-With that in mind, the second album by the reunited group, 2003′s ‘Dance of Death,’ recalls prime Iron Maiden but with renewed vigor.
-‘Wildest Dreams,’ co-written by Smith and bassist Steve Harris, opens the album with authority and is packed with all of the band's signature sounds.
+"Wildest Dreams," co-written by Smith and bassist Steve Harris, opens Dance of Death with authority and is packed with all of the band's signature sounds.
 "I'm gonna exorcise the demons of my past," Dickinson sings, and quite convincingly at that.

-"I was thinking that whatever empires you tend to build, they'll all crumble and fade away into something else,” the singer told writer Mick Wall in the band's authorized biography ‘Iron Maiden: Run to the Hills.’
-“So, to my mind at least, the best thing you can hope for, if you were to leave anything behind, is just an imprint in the sand."
+"I was thinking that whatever empires you tend to build, they'll all crumble and fade away into something else," Dickinson said in the band's authorized biography Iron Maiden: Run to the Hills.
+"So, to my mind at least, the best thing you can hope for, if you were to leave anything behind, is just an imprint in the sand."

-‘Age of Innocence’ is a hidden gem by a group that has plenty.
+"Age of Innocence" is a hidden gem by a group that has plenty.
 Featuring some heavy riffing and a round of killer guitar solos, Dickinson checks in with the album's most direct lyrics: "So we can only get one chance / Can we take it? / And we only got one life / Can't exchange it / Can we hold on to what we have / Don't replace it / The age of innocence is fading like an old dream."

-Iron Maiden recorded the album the old-fashioned way: on analog tape, which adds a layer of warmth to the LP.
-‘Dance of Death’ never sounds sterile or processed — unlike so many other hard-rock and metal bands recording in the digital age.
+Iron Maiden recorded this album the old-fashioned way: on analog tape, which adds a layer of warmth.
+Dance of Death never sounds sterile or processed, unlike so many other hard-rock and metal bands recording in the digital age.
 But the record clocks in at nearly 70 minutes, making it somewhat long and demanding.
-Still, that's a relatively small complaint for such a strong album.
+Still, that's a relatively small complaint for such a strong effort from Iron Maiden.